kutaslab/fitgrid/docs/source/installation.rst

   packages you wish to install.
 Not all combinations of platforms, Python versions, installers, channel priority, and packages are compatible.

-* To avoid package version conflicts and speed up the dependency solver it can be useful to specify the Python version and install `fitgrid` along with the other conda packages you want into a fresh environment in one fell swoop.
-The package installers cannot see into the future.
-If packages are installed one by one, the next package version you want may not be compatible with what is already in the environment.

 * Depending on your computer hardware, you may see a significant performance difference between the Intel MKL and OpenBLAS builds of